roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-02 ****** byStoryTeller07© Margaret had always power-dressed.
+Margaret had always power-dressed.
 "Dressed to kill", she always told herself before a meeting.
 She looked good, sexy, though in a dark haired and sophisticated fashion, compared to Jane.
 Jane had a look of innocence.
 A blond bombshell, yet managing to look naive.
 Well she was, or had been up until Margaret took charge of her.

  'Stand up straight, chest out, stand proud,' Margaret exhorted.
 'Men will find you attractive.
 They won't be able to keep their eyes off you.
 They will be enthralled by you, fascinated, wanting to know you, worship you,' Margaret purred in her ear.